‘Southern Charm’ Star Kathryn Dennis Filed Restraining Order Against Ravenel ‘Paramour’ Last Year

 — People (@people) September 25, 2018

-In two pages, Dennis documents on the October filing that she is requesting a restraining order for herself and the children, preferring that Ravenel’s “paramour” stay away.
+In two pages, Dennis’ documents on the October filing state that she is requesting a restraining order for herself and for the children, preferring that Ravenel’s “paramour” stay away.

 The article from The Blast also stated that there was no hearing date scheduled, but the Charleston County Court website states that there is a hearing on June 26 at 11:30 a.m.